illusori/mixxx-behringer-cmdstudio2a/README.md

 You can also edit the jog wheel sensitivity in the preferences file if you need to.

-### Headphone Volume is Headphone Mix
+### Headphone Volume and Headphone Mix

-Personal preference, I use a fader on my headphones, so I find it more useful to have the Headphone Volume knob control the Headphone Mix instead.
-You can set this back in the bindings.
-As of yet you can't set this within the preferences file.
+The headphone knob controls headphone volume/gain by default, and when mode-shifted controls the headphone mix.
+If you'd prefer to swap these behaviours then change the `headGainIsDefault` value to `false` in the preferences file.

 ### Vinyl Mode